-By Chris Sharry on August 12th, 2024 in Announcements, Social Security, Social Security Disability, SSDI
+By Chris Sharry on August 12th, 2024 in Disability, Social Security Disability

 Filing for disability can be a lengthy and cumbersome process.
 In addition to the initial application, you will be required to complete work history and function reports, file employment and wage information.
 There will be deadlines to meet when filing these forms, attending examinations, and filing appeals if your claim is denied.